will-wow/larkdown/README.md

 ## Motivation

 This library acts as a test bed for an idea - markdown has the excellent property of being good for both machine and human reading.
-Therefor (with the right tooling) it should be possible to use Markdown files as an externally portable data store.
-You could author and edit data using one tool, and then serve it on the web (with editing capabilities) with another tool.
+Therefor (with the right tooling) it should be possible to use Markdown files as an extremely portable data store.
+You can author and edit data using a markdown editor like [Obsidian](https://obsidian.md), use it to back a web application (with editing capabilities!), and write scripts to slice and dice the data.
 And if you want to switch or give up a tool at some point, it's no problem - it's just markdown, you don't need to export or transform it.

 Larkdown is an attempt to build that tooling.